The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 This is where the second, blank copy of the book will prove its worth.
 It prevents you from “spying on” your previous work, or the correct/incorrect answer, and serves as a way of truly telling whether you understand a question.
 Your tutor will also help keep you honest, of course.

 - 2:1 ratio: You should spend at least two hours on homework for every one hour you spend with your tutor.
 Ideally, the ratio is closer to 3:1.
 That means, for example, that if you buy a 25-hour package with one of our tutors, that you will be spending at least 75 hours on self-study, which of course adds up to 100 hours of preparation.
-We have found that GRE scores will continue to improve past 100 hours of prep, but you will likely see diminishing returns after that point.
+I have found that GRE scores will continue to improve past 100 hours of prep, but you will likely see diminishing returns after that point.

 -Vary the length of time that you study and work on practice questions.
 Sometimes you might study for 2 hours, sometimes for 1 hour, sometimes for 30 minutes and maybe even just for 15.
 In addition, alternate between timed sections and untimed sections: working on questions untimed is a crucial, yet often overlooked, element of test prep.
 (However, even when the section is untimed, and you are not concentrating on the clock, you might want to passively monitor your pace by marking your start and end times.)